 Published on September 11, 2017

-Healthcare organizations are aware of the extremely sensitive nature of, and consequently the importance of protecting patient data.
+Healthcare organizations are aware of the extremely sensitive nature of, and consequently the importance of securing patient data.
 Hackers, on the other hand, are also well aware of the value of this PHI, including its monetary value.
 As such, they employ increasingly nefarious techniques in order to gain illegitimate access to patient health records.
 Hospital and insurance staff must also constantly be on the look out for negligent or malicious mishandling of patient data.

 Ensuring necessary access to personal health information (PHI) while ensuring its security a major challenge.
 The healthcare industry – payers and providers both, are in the middle of a sea-change transition as they move to adopt electronic health records, rely on increasingly sophisticated and internet connected medical devices, and at the same time try to adhere to the requirements of the HIPAA and HiTech Acts.

 Hackers, on the other hand, have become increasingly sophisticated targeting healthcare organizations.
 They have realized that healthcare records are worth a lot more than other forms of digital information – credit cards, SSNs etc. for example, and are using ransomware, IoT vulnerabilities, insider access, social engineering, and even bribery to attack hospitals and insurers.

 The technologies many healthcare organizations employ for security are simply out of date in the light of medical technology innovation and adoption.
 Security teams largely rely on signature and rule based tools that are incapable of detecting sophisticated attacks.
 This results in a flood of alerts missed indicators, and false positives emanating from these traditional rule-based systems.
 Real alerts are buried in a flood of noise, and your security team spends time chasing down irrelevant items, dangerously reducing the effectiveness of the security program.

 Ensuring Security and Privacy: